Always under construction.

 The masters come up with formula that have the fewest symbols possible.
 They are often described as simple, beautiful and elegant, descriptions that sometimes baffle the layman who think about math in no such terms.
 The formulas mean nothing if you don't know what the symbols mean; however, and are useless.

-Early Exposure to Math Concepts Helps Ensure Success.
+Math Concepts Helps Ensure Success.

 So sorry the vid that went along with this has been taken down by it's host Basically it detailed what I've been saying along with Jerry Mortensen and Maria Montessori: The earlier you start the better, as with any language, but he had a PHD so it gave it more credibility than us silly people who have been in the field for 25 years...anyhow here is this:

 Here are my five concepts/principles for teaching with manipulatives.

 I explain them in more detail on this page:

 Use Base ten manupulatives or "base ten blocks"

 Return home from The Five Basic Concepts.

 “Intellectuals solve problems, geniuses prevent them.” ~Albert Einstein